dev-academy-programme/computer-setup/README.md

 ## More Notes

 * The EDA computers also install [`git-iam`](https://npmjs.com/package/git-iam) globally, but there is no need to install this on personal laptops/computers.

+## Contributing

+If you find some of these instructions too ambiguous or hard to follow, we would love it if you issued a pull request to improve this doc. :heart: